Ulincsys/anylist-example/README.md

 ### TODO

-This example currently doesn't support most of the operations provide by a standard linked list data structure.
+This example currently doesn't support most of the operations provided by a standard linked list data structure.
 Implementation still required:
 * Get by index
 * Delete